 In an increasingly affluent South-East Asia, there is growing demand for high quality medical and aged care services.
 The TPP-11 will support the expansion of Australian health exports across the Asia-Pacific.
 Outcomes include:

-- TPP-11 will eliminate all remaining duties on medical instruments and devices and Australian exports of medical instruments and devices to TPP-11 Parties, which were valued at approximately $1 billion in 2016-17;
+- TPP-11 will eliminate all remaining duties on medical instruments and devices; Australian exports of these items to TPP-11 Parties were valued at approximately $736 million in 2017;

 - Commitments from Malaysia, Mexico and Vietnam will give Australian providers of private health and allied health services greater certainty regarding access and operating conditions in these markets;